 However, if you can work from home, it may not be an issue for you if you have access to good internet service or more expensive satellite service.

-Another factor that can affect the cost of living in a rural area is the cost of housing.
+Another factor that can affect the cost of living in rural parts is the cost of housing.
 In general, housing costs are lower in rural areas than they are in urban areas.
 This is because the land is cheaper and there is less demand for housing in rural areas.

 However, this isn’t always the case.
 The cost of housing also depends on the availability of housing and land.

-For example, if there are few houses available for sale or rent in a rural area, prices will be higher than if there is an abundance of houses on the market.
+For example, if there are few houses available for sale or rent in a rural area, prices will be higher than if houses are abundant on the market.

 Where we live the price of rent and houses has skyrocketed as there is a housing and rental shortage.
-That makes it definitely not cheaper to live in a rural area today.
+That makes it not cheaper to live in a rural town today.

-When we first moved 3+ years ago it was cheaper to live in a rural area than our old suburban neighborhood.
+When we first moved 4+ years ago it was cheaper to live in our rural area than our old suburban neighborhood.

-I had met with the tax accessor and learned that the cost of diesel really increased the town budget as well for snow removal and school buses, etc.
+I met with the tax assessor and learned that the cost of diesel increased the town budget, as well as snow removal, school buses, etc. We don’t see the property taxes going down either and probably going up further with reevaluations hit in 2026.

 The Cost Of Groceries Makes It Not Cheaper To Live In A Rural Area

-The final factor that can affect the cost of living in a rural area is the cost of groceries.
-In general, groceries are more expensive in rural areas than they are in urban areas because there is less competition among grocery stores.
+The big factor that can affect the cost of living in rural towns is the cost of groceries.
+In general, groceries are more expensive in rural areas than in urban areas because there is less competition among grocery stores.

 However, this isn’t always the case.
 The cost of groceries also depends on the distance to the nearest grocery store.
 For example, if there is only one grocery store within driving distance, prices will be higher than if there are multiple stores within driving distance.